We're Getting More Of "The Crown" Than We Thought — But Will We See Meghan & Harry?

-Netflix original series The Crown explores the complicated personal and political dynamics of the British royal family over the years, starting with Queen Elizabeth II’s ascension to the throne in 1952.
+Netflix original series The Crown explores the complicated personal and political dynamics of the Royal Family over the years, starting with Queen Elizabeth II’s ascension to the throne in 1952.
 The show was set to conclude after its fifth season, but the streaming platform isn’t quite done with The Firm just yet.

 Advertisement